ARMmbed/mbed-os/features/filesystem/README.md

 - [Installing the Tools](#installing-the-tools).
 This section briefly describes how to setup the mbedos development environment.
 - [Git Clone the Public mbedOS Repo](#git-clone-the-mbedos-repo).
 This section describes how to git clone the mbedOS repository containing the FAT32/SDCard and POSIX File API test case of interest.
 - [Build the mbedOS Test Cases](#build-the-mbedos-test-cases).
 This section describes how to build the mbedOS test cases.
+- [Insert a microSD Card Into the K64F](#insert-sdcard-into-k64f).This section describes how to format (if required) a microSD card prior to running the tests.
 - [Run the POSIX File Test Case](#run-the-posix-file-test-cases).This section describes how to run the POSIX file test case basic.cpp.

 ### <a name="installing-the-tools"></a> Installing the Tools